 Maybe your bosses are the problem.
 They are always setting unrealistic stretch goals, moving the goalposts several times a day or expecting you to work at least 15 hours every day.

 What you need is a ray of sunshine.
 Find the fun and happy people in your workplace and hang out with them during lunch or after work to take your mind off the stress.
-Take care of yourself by eating right, getting enough sleep every night and finding time to exercise regularly.
+Prioritise your mental health by eating right, getting enough sleep every night and finding time to exercise regularly.
 No matter how much work there is, switch off during the weekend (or at least one day of the weekend) to recharge and regroup.

 6. learn and move on